Fossils and Las Hoyas

 (Buhllar et al., 2012)

-Fossil Birds and the evolution of life histories
+Mesozoic Birds and the evolution of avian life histories

 Confuciusornis is the most abundant of all the fossil birds unearthed from the Lower Cretaceous Jehol biota in Liaoning Province (China).
 Actually, it is estimated that nearly a thousand of specimens have been unearthed since its discovery in the late 90's.
 Using large samples of these fossils, Dr. Chiape at the Dinosaur Institute of the NHM (Los Angeles, CA) and I, have unveiled intriguing features of the life history of this primitive birds.
 For instance, we showed that this bird's growth was prolongued, entailing that populations encompassed individuals of multiple sizes, quite unlike modern birds.
 We were able to determine that the long tail feathers of several specimens were secondary sexual characteristics, and we are now studying its unique beak.